Keerthana2225/canteen_app/README.md

 ### System Architecture
 The system operates on a modern 3-tier architecture:
 1.  **Mobile App (Client)**: Acts as a physical kiosk in the canteen.
 Users submit ratings.
-2.  **Backend API (Server)**: A RESTful FastAPI server processes incoming JSON data, performs validation, calculates the `overall_rating`, and assigns the `is_critical` flag.
+2.  **Backend API (Server)**: The brain of the system.
+It processes incoming data, performs validation, calculates the `overall_rating`, and assigns the `is_critical` flag.
-3.  **Database**: SQLAlchemy safely stores the records.
+3.  **Database**: Safely stores all the structured records.
-4.  **Admin Dashboard (Client)**: Fetches aggregated data from the backend to display charts, export to Excel, and filter critical records.
+4.  **Admin Dashboard (Client)**: A website that fetches aggregated data from the backend to display charts, export to Excel, and filter critical records.

 ### Modules Description
-*   **Feedback Module**: The core UI where users provide 1-5 star ratings for Food Quality, Food Taste, Food Hygiene, Cleanliness, and Staff Behavior.
+*   **Feedback Module**: The core interface where users provide 1-5 star ratings for Food Quality, Food Taste, Food Hygiene, Cleanliness, and Staff Behavior.
-*   **Validation Module**: Enforces strict data integrity (e.g., mandatory comments for 1-star ratings).
+*   **Validation Module**: Enforces strict data rules (e.g., forcing a user to type a comment if they select a 1-star rating).
 *   **Meal Detection Module**: A time-based algorithm that automatically assigns the correct meal tag based on the local device clock (e.g., 07:00-11:00 = Breakfast), ensuring no manual selection errors.
-*   **Analytics Module**: Backend routers that aggregate SQL data (averages, counts, critical sums) grouped by month and meal type.
+*   **Analytics Module**: Code on the server that does math on the database data (averages, counts, critical sums) so the dashboard can display it easily.
-*   **Reporting Module**: Allows the administrator to export data securely into Excel format for official record-keeping.
+*   **Reporting Module**: Allows the administrator to export data securely into an Excel format for official record-keeping.

 ### Features Explanation
 *   **Rating System**: Uses a 1-5 scale across 5 granular categories to pinpoint exact areas of improvement.